Clooos/Home-Assistant-Mobile-First/README.md

 For `header_temperature_graph:`
 ```
-# The temperature sensor you want to show for the header graph
+# The temperature sensor you want to show for the header graph.
   - entity: sensor.temperature_interieure
 ```

 For `header_main:`
 ```
-# You can edit jour_fr (day in french) and date_fr to fit the sensors that you will create right after
+# You can edit jour_fr (day in french) and date_fr to fit the sensors that you will create right after.
   name: '{{ states(''sensor.jour_fr'') }}, {{ states(''sensor.date_fr'') }}'

-# A temperature sensor that you have inside your house, you can change °C if you need to
+# A temperature sensor that you have inside your house, you can change °C if you need to.
   name: ⌂ {{ states('sensor.temperature_interieure') }}°C

 # A temperature sensor for outside, you can use {{ states('sensor.your_sensor') }}
   state: '{{ state_attr(''weather.openweathermap'',''temperature'') }}°C'

-# Your weather integration for the state of the weather icon in the header
+# Your weather integration for the state of the weather icon in the header.
   {% set state = states('weather.maison_2') %}
 ```